ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

 PyMAPDL Python package (``ansys-mapdl-core``) needs to be installed in a virtual environment which is accessible from the compute nodes.

-To do that you can find where your python distribution is installed using:
+To do that you can find where your Python distribution is installed using:

 .. code-block:: console

     user@machine:~$ which python3
     /usr/bin/python3

-You can check which version of Python you have by doing:
+You can print the version of Python you have available by doing:

 .. code-block:: console